torvalds/linux/Documentation/process/backporting.rst

 ==============================

-As the stable maintainers try to cherry-pick mainline fixes onto their stable kernels, they may send out emails asking for backports when when encountering conflicts, see e.g.
+As the stable maintainers try to cherry-pick mainline fixes onto their stable kernels, they may send out emails asking for backports when encountering conflicts, see e.g.
 <https://lore.kernel.org/stable/2023101528-jawed-shelving-071a@gregkh/>.
 These emails typically include the exact steps you need to cherry-pick